jmatsu/auto-export-proxy/README.md

 	- defaults
 		* public.fnc
 		* main.fnc
+	- functions
+		* function_templete (templete for function)
+		* default_proxy.fnc (functions for default)
+		* titech-pubnet.fnc (functions for titech-pubnet)
+	- resources
+		* defaults.resource (shared resource. eg... the name of default network enviroment)
+		* unique.resource (unique resource.)
 	- settings
 		* settings_templete (templete for proxy settings.)
 		* default_proxy.settings (default proxy settings.)
 		* titech-pubnet.settings (proxy settings for titech-pubnet.)
-	- functions
-		* function_templete (templete for function)
-		* default_proxy.fnc (functions for default)
-		* titech-pubnet.fnc (functions for titech-pubnet)

 ### How to use

-1. cd /path/to/auto-export-proxy
+1. $ cd /path/to/auto-export-proxy
-1. If you are a student of Tokyo Institute of Technology, you should modify titech-pubnet.fnc
+1. $ $EDITOR resources/unique.resource (if you are a student of Tokyo Institute of Technology.
-1. exec ./build
+1. $ ./build

 Next statement should be written on .yourshrc